 Table of Contents

-What Are The Different Types of Fretboard Woods?
+What Are The Primary Types of Fretboard Woods?

-A guitar’s fretboard is usually made from one of these three types of woods:
+A guitar’s fretboard is usually made from or based on one of these three types of woods:

 Sometimes there is a bit of confusion with beginners regarding neck and fretboard.
 The most common mistake is calling the guitar’s fretboard the neck – essentially lumping them both together.
 In reality, they are two separate pieces of this puzzle.

 A guitar’s neck is typically made from either maple or mahogany.
-Maple is more common than mahogany though because maple tends me to regarded as a bit more reliable.
+Maple is more common than mahogany, though, because maple tends to be regarded as a bit more reliable.
 For example, because mahogany is softer and more porous, it can be negatively affected by the climate.
 A guitar humidifier is extremely helpful for all guitars, but instruments with mahogany necks might benefit from them the most.

 The fretboard can either be glued into place onto the neck, or it can be a one-piece.
 You’ll most commonly see rosewood and ebony fretboards glued on, but one-piece maples are also the norm too.